vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

    curl -o visit-service.yml https://raw.githubusercontent.com/spring-petclinic/spring-petclinic-microservices-config/main/visit-service.yml
    ```

-1. From the Git Bash prompt, run the following commands to commit and push your changes to your private GitHub repository.
+4. From the Git Bash prompt, run the following commands to commit and push your changes to your private GitHub repository.

    ```bash
    git add .
    git commit -m 'added base config' git push
    ```

+1. In your web browser, refresh the page of the newly created **spring-petclinic-microservices-config** repository and double check that all the configuration files are there.

 </details>